Reduction (complexity)

 Example of a reduction from the boolean satisfiability problem (A ∨ B) ∧ (¬A ∨ ¬B ∨ ¬C) ∧ (¬A ∨ B ∨ C) to a vertex cover problem.
 The blue vertices form a minimum vertex cover, and the blue vertices in the gray oval correspond to a satisfying truth assignment for the original formula.

 In computability theory and computational complexity theory, a reduction is an algorithm for transforming one problem into another problem.
 A sufficiently efficient reduction from one problem to another may be used to show that the second problem is at least as difficult as the first.

 Intuitively, problem A is reducible to problem B, if an algorithm for solving problem B efficiently (if it exists) could also be used as a subroutine to solve problem A efficiently.
-When this is true, solving A cannot be harder than solving B. "Harder" means having a higher estimate of the required computational resources in a given context (e.g., higher time complexity, greater memory requirement, expensive need for extra hardware processor cores for a parallel solution compared to a single-threaded solution, etc.).
+When this is true, solving A cannot be harder than solving B. "Harder" means having a higher estimate of the required computational resources in a given context (e.g., higher time complexity, greater memory requirement, need for extra hardware processor cores for a parallel solution compared to a single-threaded solution, etc.).
 The existence of a reduction from A to B can be written in the shorthand notation A ≤_{m} B, usually with a subscript on the ≤ to indicate the type of reduction being used (m : many-one reduction, p : polynomial reduction).

 The mathematical structure generated on a set of problems by the reductions of a particular type generally forms a preorder, whose equivalence classes may be used to define degrees of unsolvability and complexity classes.